Aymeric31/tweecordApp/README.md

 # Tweet Configurator
 Welcome to the Tweet Configurator project!
-This tool allows you to easily generate tweet and schedule it for posting on Twitter & Discord.
+This tool allows you to easily configure tweet and schedule it for posting on Twitter & Discord.

 ## Table of Contents